 meditation and pranayama

 Including meditation and pranayama (breathing techniques) in your practice can also lead to deeper self-awareness, healing, and a sense of wholeness.
 The word asana, most commonly thought of as the physical postures of yoga, originally referred to the seat on which the yoga practitioner sits for meditation and the inner work initiated through the discipline of yoga.

 I'm passionate about the importance of self-care and know the value of a home practice.
-I offer private yoga sessions in your home for the purpose of creating a yoga practice tailored to the needs of your body and with your preferences in mind.
-During our session we'll do yoga and design a home practice which may include physical postures, pranayama, and meditation.
+I offer support in creating a yoga practice tailored to the needs of your body and with your preferences in mind.
+A home practice may include physical postures, pranayama, and meditation.
 We can also explore why you want to start (or maintain) a home practice and how to be most successful in finding a rhythm and routine that works.